whyguu/style-transfer-tf/readme.md

  2. python train.py

- 3. have a cup of tea, then you will get a shit-like transferred image in images/output/
+ 3. have a cup of tea, then you will get a transferred image in images/output/

  # Bibliography
  Image Style Transfer Using Convolutional Neural Networks